There are loads of diverse activities to enjoy in Lanzarote. Here is a selection of some things you can experience during your holiday.

 Kite surfing is allowed on a couple of designated beaches in Lanzarote, the main one is Playa de Famara where lessons are also available.

-We recommend: Atlantic Islands Sailing
+We recommend: Endeavour Sailing

 Costa Teguise is famous for windsurfing, Playa Las Cucharas is the beach to head for.
 This resort is slightly windier than the others and the sea is dotted with colourful sails in the afternoons.
 The PWA Freestyle event is held here each June.